yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 **Point Fingers Privately**.
 Don't say anything bad about anyone in public.
 No matter who is doing what, we're always a team; we're together.
 Together!
 This should be your main keyword when talking about results, problems, and risks.
-Never blame anyone &mdash;
+Never blame anyone&mdash;publicly.
-publicly.
 However, when you're talking in the kitchen with a few of your most trusted colleagues, let yourself go.
 Tell them who you think is the weakest part of the team and what you would do with him or her if you were the boss.
 Don't restrict yourself, but always make sure there are only a few people who can hear you.